OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 * When using the **Workflow** application in order to run a SQL statement inside a Session(Mapping) the workflow application **despite of** being a 32 Bits application, connects first to the Informatica Power Center Server which is a **64 Bits application**; the **IPC server it's the one who actually executes a SQL statement.** In other words, when running a Workflow the Workflow application executes the following steps:
     * Workflow -> Informatica Power Center Server -> **64 Bits** ODBC connection -> Database Server

-## Connection considerations
+## Connection considerations for Designer and Workflow appplication
-* In order to connect the Designer to a Database Server you need to configure the System DNS connections inside the C:\Windows\SysWOW64\odbcad32.exe* 32 Bits ODBC program.
+* In order to connect the Designer to a Database Server you need to configure the System DNS connections inside the *C:\Windows\SysWOW64\odbcad32.exe* 32 Bits ODBC program.
 * In order to connect the Workflow to a Database Server you need to configure the System DNS connections inside the *C:\Windows\System32\odbcad32.exe* 64 Bits ODBC program.

 ## Add a Relational connection from the Workflow Designer